mirkokiefer/fuzzy-match/README.md

 #fuzzy-id
 Match edited strings by similarity.
+After having matched the strings the output can be used to do 3-way merges with [id-diff](https://github.com/mirkok/id-diff) and [id-merge](https://github.com/mirkok/id-merge).

 ``` js
 var before = [